 The days passed.
 The political violence, gentlemen, increased more and more, until I received a phone call on September 23 telling me: ‘Your son will be dropped off in the town of La Huaycha in the Mito district.’
 I took a taxi immediately and went to look for him.
 I was very surprised to see a large number of young people there celebrating Youth Day.
 But someone told me, ‘Your son is in the annex of San Luis de Yaico.’
 I went there and he was actually there.
 But do you know what I found, gentlemen?
 A boy who weighed no more than 50 kg, although he used to weigh 68 kg.
 A boy who was torn apart, with bleeding feet, with visible traces of cruel torture.
 This is what I found.

 I hugged my son and took him to Huancayo.
 But I knew they were looking for him.
 So I took him to a safe place where he had support.
 I had him now, but he was unable to eat.
-Every night he would get up, screaming, begging not to be killed.
+Every night he jerked awake, screaming, begging not to be killed.
 Gentlemen, that was terrible.
 To this day I have this painful image in my mind.
 It is not over!
 Today I am reminded again that this wound is still open.
 I don't know when it will heal."

 To read the entire report from Oscar Cieza Pereira, click here (Spanish).